zxzhijia/GoPiGo-Driven-by-Tensorflow/README.md

 8. Copy or scp your ```Data``` folder to PC or Laptop and trained them using inception @petewarden  [Tensorflow for Poets](https://petewarden.com/2016/02/28/tensorflow-for-poets/)

 # Then after you have your network trained, you can do the following to control your GoPiGo.
-1. Run server.py on laptop or desktop with wifi by typing:
+1.Run server.py on laptop or desktop with wifi by typing:
 ```
 python server.py --model=LOCATION of YOUR .pb FILE --labels=LOCATION of YOUR .txt LABEL FILE
 ```

-2. Run client.py on GoPiGo:
+2.Run client.py on GoPiGo:
 ```
 python client.py
 ```

-3. You should be able to see your GoPiGo drive itself.
+3.You should be able to see your GoPiGo drive itself.
 The larger your training data set is, the better its performance will be.
 So collect as more data as you can !!!

 # Explaination of What the server.py code is doing: